Cai Chongda

-Early life and education
+Biography

-Cai was born on May 27, 1982, in the seaside town of Dongshi, Fujian, China to an underprivileged family.
+Cai Chonga was born on May 27, 1982, in the seaside town of Dongshi, Fujian, China to an underprivileged family.
 At the age of 16, he won first place at a national composition competition, and published a book the following year.
 He attended Quanzhou Normal University, and graduated with a bachelor's degree in 2004.

-Career
+Literary career

 At 24, Cai became the News Editor of Modern Weekly, a Chinese magazine.
 At the age of 27, Cai became Director of Reporting at GQ China, becoming the youngest person to hold this position across GQ's 17 international branches.
 In 2015, he founded Magmode, a menswear brand.

-Works

 In 2014, he published the essay collection, Pínáng (皮囊).
 The book became a bestseller in China, Hong Kong, and Taiwan, selling over 3 million copies in China.
 In 2021, it was translated by Dylan Levi King into English, published under the title Vessel: A Memoir.
 Vessel's film rights have since been purchased by Andy Lau, a Hong Kong actor.